 Crypt of Winterfell

-The crypt's ironwood door, which is located in the oldest section of Winterfell near the First Keep, is old and heavy.
+The crypt's ironwood door, which is located in the oldest section of Winterfell near the First Keep and the lichyard, is old and heavy.
 The chilly and dark crypt is accessible by narrow and winding spiral stone steps which lead to multiple levels.
 One floor contains a long line of granite pillars, two by two, between which are entombed the dead of House Stark.
 It has a vaulted ceiling.

 While all family members can have tombs in the crypts, statues are traditionally only made for Kings in the North and Lords of Winterfell.
 The likenesses of these high lords are carved into the stone, some shaggy, some clean shaven.
 Large stone direwolves curl at their feet.
 According to tradition, iron longswords across each lord's lap keep vengeful spirits within the crypt.